High Holy Days at Congregation Beth Israel

 We anticipate no major issues during the High Holy Days this year.
 Bangor, Maine is a very safe community, and we have a strong relationship with the Bangor Police Department, who always up their patrols during significant chagim.
 We also work with the city to close off York Street in front of Beth Israel and Beth Abraham.
 That said, we will have on-site security and leaders of the congregation versed in our security procedures.
 We maintain a singular point of entrance, and that is the Epstein Room Lobby at the ground floor entrance off of York Street.
 While we do not ask you to present tickets, we will check your name against an attendance list.

-About Cantor Justin Pellis
+About Cantor Bill Slott

 High Holy Day Resources